Restless Legs Syndrome (RLS)

 The cause of RLS is still unknown.
 Some cases are believed to be inherited.
 Some cases have been linked with nerve damage in the legs due to diabetes, kidney problems, or alcoholism.

-As many as one in 10 people in the U.S. may have RLS.
+As many as 1 in 10 people in the U.S. may have RLS.

 What are the symptoms of RLS?